QuentinRa/blog.quentinra.dev/info/js/web/forms.md

 [Go back](..#js-for-websites)

-Most of the verifications are in HTML but If you can't check everything in HTML or you want to display a custom message, then here you go.
+Most of the verifications are in HTML, but If you **can't check something in HTML** (ex: the password and the password confirmation have the same value) or you want to **display a custom error message**, then here you go.

 <hr class="sl">

 ## onsubmit

-You can listen to the event "onsubmit" and return true (send form) or false (do not send form).
+You can listen to the event "onsubmit" and return **true** if the form is valid or **false** if the user need to correct something (=cancel submit).

 ```html
 <form onsubmit="return checkForm(this)"></form>
 ```

-Here some "template" for "checkForm"
+Here is some "template" for "checkForm" <small>(you may change the name of the function, you may not do it like this)</small>

 ```js
 function checkForm(form){